LumiOpen/alpaca_eval/README.md

 The eval results will be saved to `results/finnish-llama-8b-dpo-fin/weighted_alpaca_eval_gpt4_turbo`.

 **Note**
-The results summary includes a precomputed leaderboard but they are only for **English**, we don't have a precomputed leaderboard for Finnish.
+The precomputed leaderboard are only for English questions and only for gpt-4-turbo as judge.
+We don't have a precomputed leaderboard using gpt-4o as judge for English and Finnish.

 # <a href="https://tatsu-lab.github.io/alpaca_eval/" target="_blank"><img src="https://raw.githubusercontent.com/tatsu-lab/alpaca_eval/main/docs/AlpacaFarm_small.png" width="35"></a> [AlpacaEval](https://tatsu-lab.github.io/alpaca_eval/) : An Automatic Evaluator for Instruction-following Language Models